EricRorich/ComfyUI-MegaTran-cutom-node/README.md

 ## Usage

 1. **Adding the Node**:
-   To add the `CS Transform` node to your ComfyUI pipeline, ensure you have placed the `transform_node.py` file in the appropriate directory within your ComfyUI installation.
+   To add the `Transform` node to your ComfyUI pipeline, ensure you have placed the `transform_node.py` file in the appropriate directory within your ComfyUI installation.

 2. **Configuring Inputs**:
    Configure the inputs as required.
 You can provide an image, mask, and canvas.
 Specify the transformation parameters including position, pivot point, rotation, and scale.